-The conception of female empowerment in modern-day media is beginning to seep into the realm of Western animation.
-Both Steven Universe (based on popular opinion) and Star vs. the Forces of Evil are presently-broadcasted, highly-rated animated series that portray female characters in a powerful and unproblematic light.
-In this sense we can argue that the series which are currently of high-status in the world of animation come from feminist perspectives.
+The concept of female empowerment in modern-day media is slowly becoming a central theme within many Americanized animated works.
+Both Steven Universe and Star vs. the Forces of Evil are highly-rated animated series that portray female characters in both a positive and powerful light.
+In this sense, we can argue that a portion of current high-status animated series support feminist perspectives.

-The series under the critical telescope is DC Superhero Girls, webisodes featuring the prominent females of the DC universe (e.g. Wonderwoman, Harley Quinn, Batgirl, etc.) interacting in a high school-based setting—one tailored to the superhero lifestyle, of course.
-The webseries follows a similar format to Monster High and Ever After High, which also consist of short online episodes set in high schools of their related themes.
+However, the title under the critical telescope in this article is DC Superhero Girls, a webisode series featuring prominent female characters of the DC universe interacting in a school setting—one tailored to the superhero lifestyle, of course.
+This webseries follows a similar format to Monster High and Ever After High, which also fall under the category of webisode series set in themed schools.

-The most significant feature of each of these webseries is that their creation is based on the sole purpose of selling associated merchandise.
+The most telling feature of each of these webseries is that they’re created with the intended purpose of selling associated merchandise.

-Unfortunately, defining animated series’ success based on toy sales is becoming a norm in children’s programming.
-Advertising revenue just doesn’t cut it anymore with the rising number of online streaming sites (especially those of the legally-questionable variety).
-A few animated series have even been cancelled over the lack of toy sales or inability to land a merchandise contract (e.g. Young Justice and Sym-bionic Titan).
-So one way of combating this is to release low-budget mini-series via YouTube that contain heavy branding which can be carried over to merchandise production.
+Unfortunately, measuring animated series’ success based on toy sales is becoming a norm in children’s programming.
+Advertising revenue just doesn’t cut it anymore with the rising number of questionably-legal streaming sites.
+Highly-rated series, such as Young Justice and Sym-bionic Titan, have even been cancelled due to the lack of toy sales or inability to land a merchandise contract.
+So one form of combating the lack of profit in animation is to release low-budget mini series via YouTube that contain heavy branding which can be carried over to merchandise production.

 As mentioned previously, series like Steven Universe address many societal issues in their narratives.
-However, this isn’t done to sell products, instead these issues are incorporated into different plots for the sake of telling meaningful, insightful, and socially-reflective stories.
-On the other hand, DC Superhero Girls (along with Ever After High and Monster High) takes female empowerment and places it in an overly-simplified premise, which is further held back by its heavy branding.
+However, this isn’t done to sell a physical product; instead, these issues are incorporated into different plots for the sake of telling meaningful, insightful, and socially-reflective stories.
+Merchandise is an afterthought.
+On the other hand, DC Superhero Girls takes female empowerment and places it within an overly-simplified premise—which is further held back by heavy branding.

 Despite the commercialized elements of the webseries, it does have some positive features.
-First of all, it is very female-led (which can’t be said about the other two webseries).
-With female showrunners, writers, and creators, the chances of negative female portrayals or even female-empowerment done wrong is minimal.
-The second noteworthy feature is related to the series’ merchandise.
-In a girls’ toy aisle that’s blinding with pink coloration, DC Superhero Girls products stands out with its unorthodox blue packaging.
+First of all, the series’ production is very female-led.
+With women showrunners, writers, and creators, the chances of negative female portrayals or even female-empowerment done wrong despite its narrative simplicity is minimal.
+Its second noteworthy feature is related to the series’ merchandise.
+While the color pink consumes the majority of toy aisles targeted at young girls, DC Superhero Girls products stands out with its unorthodox blue packaging.